 A Conversation Whose Time Has Come

-“talkin' 'bout Our Generation" is a podcast by, for, and about Baby Boomers, the generation that officially includes anybody born between 1946 and 1964.
+We started “talkin' 'bout Our Generation" as a podcast "By, For, and About Baby Boomers," the generation that officially includes anybody born between 1946 and 1964.
 We’re a huge chunk of the population-- right now there are 76 million of us in the United States alone!

-The podcast is a convivial, intelligent, inviting place for people of our generation to share experiences, memories, concerns, questions, and answers.
+Recently, we realized that these divisions between generations -- pitting Millennials against us Boomers, setting us apart -- aren't really necessary.
+We're all in this together.
+The podcast is a convivial, intelligent, inviting place for people of all generations to share experiences, memories, concerns, questions, and answers.
 It’s like a gathering of old friends actually talking to each other – kind of like we used to before technology spun us apart.
-The subject matter is us, meaning it’s wide open; there are as many stories as there are Baby Boomers.

-We launched with a series called "The Woodstock Episodes," fun and fascinating conversations about that seminal event in the summer of ’69.
-Host Julian G. Simmons talks with people who made that magical moment happen, how it affected our generation, and -- more importantly -- how we can get that "Woodstock Spirit" back today.
+We launched with a series called "The Woodstock Episodes," fascinating conversations about that seminal event in the summer of ’69.
+Host Julian G. Simmons talks with the people who made that magical moment happen, exploring how it affected our generation, and -- more importantly -- how we can get that "Woodstock Spirit" back today.